brendoncrowe/Swift/ObservingChanges/KVO.md

 In Objective-C, you can think of objects as having keys that are strings (the property names) and value (the value for that property name).
 Whenever the value for a key changes, it broadcasts the new value to any observers who might be listening.
 We can create observers to receive updates about these changes, and execute code accordingly.

-To do so, we'll need to create a class that's able to have its property observed:
+To do so, create a class that's able to have its property observed:

 ```swift
 @objc class Dog: NSObject {